wso2/docs-choreo-dev/en/developer-docs/docs/monitoring-and-insights/insights-overview.md

 # Insights Overview

-Choreo provides comprehensive insights into APIs created within both the on-premises API Manager and the Choreo platform.
-Choreo insights provide a range of metrics, including API traffic, error rates, and latency, allowing you to monitor and optimize API performance effectively.
+{{ product_name }} provides comprehensive insights into APIs created within both the on-premises API Manager and the {{ product_name }} platform. {{ product_name }} insights provide a range of metrics, including API traffic, error rates, and latency, allowing you to monitor and optimize API performance effectively.

-With Choreo insights, you can:
+With {{ product_name }} insights, you can:

 - **Analyze API traffic**: Monitor the volume of requests and responses to understand usage patterns.
 - **Track errors**: Identify and analyze errors to improve API reliability.